NorthernMan54/rtl_433_ESP/README.md

 [CC1101 datasheet](docs/E07-M1101D-TH_Usermanual_EN_v1.30.pdf)

-### SX127X - Heltec WiFi LoRa 32 and LILYGO® LoRa32
+### SX127X - Heltec WiFi LoRa 32v2 and LILYGO® LoRa32

-This is the [Heltec SX127X](https://heltec.org/project/wifi-lora-32/) board I used for development.
-I used the 433 Mhz Board
+This is the [Heltec SX127X](https://heltec.org/project/wifi-lora-32v2/) board I used for development.
+I used the 433 Mhz Board with the SX127X chipset.

 This is the [LILYGO® LoRa32 V2.1_1.6.1 433](https://www.lilygo.cc/products/lora3?variant=42476923879605) board I used for development.
-I used the 433 Mhz Board
+I used the 433 Mhz Board with the SX127X chipset.

+When your purchasing one of these, please watch out for similar boards that do not use the SX127X chipset.
+These others boards will not work, as the required receiver mode is not available in the chipset.

 ### SX1278 - external to ESP32 DOIT DevKit V1